A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-\emph{Two-dimensional grid graphs.} Given a grid embedded drawing $\cD$ of $G_\phi$, we need to create a grid graph which incorporates the above gadgets.
-This can be done by taking a $10$-refinement of $\cD$; this way, we can add the variable gadgets without overlap or unwanted induced edges, and we also have space to adjust the wire length where necessary using local modifications.
-This transformation can be done in polynomial time, and the result is an induced grid graph drawn in an $O(n)\times O(n)$ grid.
-Therefore, \textsc{Dominating Set} has no $2^{o(\sqrt{n})}$ algorithm in induced grid graphs unless ETH fails.
+Given an instance of \textsc{Grid Embedded SAT}, that is, a $(3,3)$-SAT formula $\phi$ and a grid embedded drawing $\cD$ of $G_\phi$, we need to create a grid graph which incorporates the above gadgets.
+This can be done by taking a $10$-refinement of $\cD$; this way, we can add the variable gadgets without overlap or unwanted induced edges, and we also have space to adjust the wire length where necessary to ensure that each wire length is $\equiv 1 \pmod{3}$.
+This transformation can be done in polynomial time, and the result is an induced grid graph drawn in an $O(n)\times O(n)$ grid, so the resulting induced grid graph has $O(n^2)$ vertices.
+Therefore, by Theorem~\ref{thm:GridEmbSATlower}, \textsc{Dominating Set} has no $2^{o(\sqrt{n})}$ algorithm in induced grid graphs unless ETH fails.

 \emph{Higher dimensional grid graphs.}